santis1001/Employee-Manager/README.md

 **`getEmployee(db, data)`**

-This function recieves the db connection instance and data containing the parameters for order and sorting the output.
-Depending on the sort value using a switch case, two variable will change values depedning in each case:
+This function receives the connection instance `db` and the `data` parameter containing the parameters for ordering and sorting the output.
+Depending on the value of the `sort` parameter using a switch case, two variables will change their values in each case:

-* If all employees is selected it will show all employees
+* If "all employees" is selected, it will show all employees.
-* If department is selected it will pass which department was selected, and filter out every employee not corresponding to that department.
+* If "department" is selected, it will pass the selected department and filter out every employee that does not correspond to that department.
-* If manager was selected, it will pass which manager id was selected, and return every employee corresponding to the manager.
+* If "manager" is selected, it will pass the selected manager ID and return every employee corresponding to that manager.

 ```js
 function getEmployee(db, data) {